systbiol/reports/2016_February/constitution.md

 next regular Council meeting.

-A meeting of the executive council (President, Past President, President Elect, Executive Vice President, Program Director, Awards Director, |+Communications Director,+| Editor, Editor Elect, one Trustee, and relevant invitees) shall be held early in the New Year to set the agenda for the annual meeting and to discuss goals, progress, and evaluate finances.
+A meeting of the executive council (President, Past President, President Elect, Executive Vice President, Program Director, Awards Director, __Communications Director,__ Editor, Editor Elect, one Trustee, and relevant invitees) shall be held early in the New Year to set the agenda for the annual meeting and to discuss goals, progress, and evaluate finances.